cfoust/byt/README.md

   every event.
 - [X] Create a FileView that acts as a viewport into a PieceFile.
 Manages all aspects of reading, writing, and creating files.
-- [ ] byt should have a system similar to emacs where action identifiers are a first-class citizen.
-All keybindings that correspond to an action really are calling a function by name.
+- [X] All keybindings that correspond to an action really are calling a function by name.
 Come up with the system of scoping (i.e pane specific, global, etc) and passing mutable editor state into the functions.
+- [X] Give the aforementioned closures a way to store and retrieve arbitrary state.
 - [ ] Implement `vym`, byt's vim emulation mode.
 Most movement and insertion bindings will be supported out of the box.
 - [ ] Include Lua for editor extensibility.
 The MVP is that functions defined